harveyff/slate/source/index.html.md

    };
 ```

-subscribe to changes in the balance of one or more assets of the user
+This topic sends the changes in the balance of one or more assets of the user.

 <aside class="warning">
 must complete appraises right firstly
 </aside>